Go to file

 The circles project provides two core library crates and a utility application:

-• server_ws: The core WebSocket server library, built with Actix.
+• server: The core WebSocket server library, built with Actix.
 It handles client connections, processes JSON-RPC messages, and executes Rhai scripts.

 • client_ws: The core cross-platform WebSocket client library, compatible with both native Rust and WebAssembly (WASM) environments.

-• launcher: A convenient command-line utility that uses the server_ws library to read a circles.json configuration file and spawn multiple, isolated "Circle" instances.
+• launcher: A convenient command-line utility that uses the server library to read a circles.json configuration file and spawn multiple, isolated "Circle" instances.

 • openrpc.json: An OpenRPC specification that formally defines the JSON-RPC 2.0 API used for client-server communication.